 "Transferring" to Sociology or Criminology: Criminology students who wish to receive sociology degrees will be transferred "on the books."
-This requires the signature of the Sociology graduate officer, who has the discretion to decline the request if they judge that the student's performance is not up to standards or that the student's interests are not appropriate to the Sociology program.
+This requires the signature of the Sociology Director of Graduate Studies, who has the discretion to decline the request if they judge that the student's performance is not up to standards or that the student's interests are not appropriate to the Sociology program.

 All Sociology students are eligible to choose Criminology as their major or minor area, even if they were not originally admitted as Criminology students.
 Any students originally admitted to Sociology who complete the requirements of the Criminology program will have the option of earning either degree.
-The Criminology graduate officer will have signature authority and discretion for students transferring to the Criminology degree program.
-For students transferring from Sociology to Criminology, the two graduate officers and department head will negotiate funding and oversight on an individual basis.
+The Criminology Director of Graduate Studies will have signature authority and discretion for students transferring to the Criminology degree program.
+For students transferring from Sociology to Criminology, the two Directors of Graduate Studies and department head will negotiate funding and oversight on an individual basis.

-Graduate committee oversight of students' programs: The Criminology graduate officer and graduate committee will take primary responsibility for the oversight of all Criminology students regardless of which degree they seek.
+Graduate committee oversight of students' programs: The Criminology Director of Graduate Studies and Graduate Committee will take primary responsibility for the oversight of all Criminology students regardless of which degree they seek.
 This includes functions such as conducting annual reviews and judging whether students are making satisfactory progress to warrant continued funding.
-For Criminology students who are seeking Sociology degrees, the Sociology graduate officer and graduate committee will have secondary oversight with authority to overrule their Criminology counterparts on all matters except funding from the Criminology budget.
+For Criminology students who are seeking Sociology degrees, the Sociology Director of Graduate Studies and Graduate Committee will have secondary oversight with authority to overrule their Criminology counterparts on all matters except funding from the Criminology budget.
 (In other words, the Sociology graduate committee will delegate direct oversight to the Criminology graduate committee, which will act in the capacity of the Criminology specialty area of Sociology.
 But "final authority" will still reside in the Sociology graduate committee since these will officially be Sociology students.)